reserve-protocol/reserve-index-dtf/README.md

 1. `DEFAULT_ADMIN_ROLE`
    - Expected: Timelock of Slow Folio Governor
-   - Can add/remove assets, set fees, configure auction length, and set the auction delay
+   - Can add/remove assets, set fees, configure auction length, set the auction delay, and closeout auctions
    - Can configure the `AUCTION_APPROVER`/ `AUCTION_LAUNCHER`
    - Primary owner of the Folio
 2. `AUCTION_APPROVER`